 - Consent and settlement (include terms for both involved parties)

 - Obligations and rights (for both involved parties)

 - Governing law

 Include the name and address of the party who will receive protection from liability based on the terms.
 The specific person signing the agreement is called the individual signing on behalf of the protected party.
 Include the name and address of the party who is providing liability protection as well.
 This is the other person who will sign the agreement.

 If you need help with a hold harmless agreement Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.